-SQL Server 2017 was released in October 2017, and with that release, came new changes (as per usual with SQL), including improved support for running SQL Server on Linux and Docker containers.
-Microsoft also updated the SQL Licensing brief to explicitly call out how licensing works with virtual containers.
+SQL Server 2017 was released last October 2017 and with that release, there have been some changes (as per usual with SQL).
+Microsoft has improved its support for running SQL Server on Linux as well as Docker containers and they have also updated the SQL Licensing brief to explicitly call out how licensing works with virtual containers.

 Let’s start by first answering the question – what are containers?
 It’s easiest to contrast this new virtualization technology with virtual machines: with VMs you are virtualizing the hardware which an OS and its applications run on, however with containers – all you are virtualizing is the applications and their dependencies which are isolated and held within the virtual ‘container’.
 This has several benefits: it is much quicker to spin up containers as well as less resource-intensive to virtualize.
 Containers are also OS and hardware agnostic which means you can easily migrate containers from an on-premise Linux or Windows environment to different cloud platforms with minimal effort.
 Containers are also more-secure as they are isolated from other applications and the OS so if they are compromised, it’s much harder to gain access to other systems.